Brigitte D'Ortschy: Biography

 Brigitte D'Ortschy grew up in Berlin.
-As a teenager she became intrigued by the reading of Angelus Silesius, Meister Eckhart, Teresa of Avila and Chuang-tzu.
+As a teenager, she became intrigued by the reading of Angelus Silesius, Meister Eckhart, Teresa of Avila and Chuang-tzu.
 She completed her education by studying architecture and engineering in Berlin and Graz.
 The sociological and psychological aspects of architecture were one of the main fields of her studies.
 In 1945 she received her diploma in architecture.

-From 1947 to 1950 Brigitte D'Ortschy worked as a research assistant at the Technical University of Munich in the field of the building history and archaeology.
-1950 she accepted an invitation by the Washington State Department and went to the US to gain experiences in urban and regional planning for the rebuilding of postwar Germany.
+From 1947 to 1950 Brigitte D'Ortschy worked as a research assistant at the Technical University of Munich in the field of building history and archaeology.
+1950 she accepted an invitation from the Washington State Department and went to the US to gain experience in urban and regional planning for the rebuilding of postwar Germany.
 She concluded her graduate studies at the University of North Carolina and worked for the Planning Commission of Philadelphia.
 During this time she met Frank Lloyd Wright.

 In 1951 Brigitte D'Ortschy became a founding member of the Bavarian Committee for Urban and Regional Planning.
 In 1952 she took the initiative to bring the exhibition "60 years of Living Architecture" on the work of Frank Lloyd Wright to Munich.
 In 1953 Frank Lloyd Wright invited her to work for him in his architectural atelier in Taliesin West (Arizona).
 Frank Lloyd Wright's concept of "organic architecture" resonated with Brigitte D’Ortschy.
 It also sharpened her awareness of physical form as "cultural language" and helped her later to grasp the characteristic features of Japanese culture.

 In 1954, on her return to Europe, she became the coordinator of the German section of the international "Triennale" exhibition in Milano.
-In the following years she organized exhibitions in Helsingborg (Sweden), Milano, Israel, Berlin and Munich.
-In addition she did design work, gave lectures, and wrote articles for the trade press.
+In the following years, she organized exhibitions in Helsingborg (Sweden), Milano, Israel, Berlin and Munich.
+In addition, she did design work, gave lectures, and wrote articles for the trade press.